Request Demo

 • subcategory 14.19.29: production of baby clothes, sports suits, ski suits, swimwear and the like.

-This classification is valid from 2008 also for communications and declarations to the Revenue Agency to replace the previous one ATECOFIN 2004.
-The previous classification ATECO 2002 was developed in five levels of detail: sections (coding: 1 letter), subsections (two letters), divisions (2 digits), groups (3 digits), classes (4 digits) and categories (5 digits).
+This classification is valid from 2008 also for communications and declarations to the Revenue Agency replacing the previous ATECOFIN 2004.
+The previous ATECO 2002 classification was developed in five levels of detail: sections (coding: 1 letter), subsections (two letters), divisions (2 digits), groups (3 digits), classes (4 digits) and categories (5 digits).

 To download the list of Ateco codes click here